Vintage 10th Mountain Division Downhill Snow Skis

 © Vintage Winter

 An example of 10th Mountain Division ski equipment.
-These skis were made by the Northland Ski Co. in St. Paul Minnesota for the US Army.
-They were painted white to act as camouflage during missions on snow covered terrain.
-Many 10th Mountain Division soldiers were actually recruited by the U.S. National Ski Patrol.
-Skis like these were monumental in the successful missions against the Germans in the Italian mountains.
-This set is in unused condition and marked 12-42 meaning they were made in December 1942.
-This is a very unique pair of 10th Mountain skis with original matching serial numbers: 0245.
-They feature utilitarian military spec holes at the tips as well as backcountry travel skin attachments at the tails.
-A wonderful original patina that has faded slightly yellow over time.
+These skis were made by Paris Mfg in South Paris, Maine for the US Army.
+They were painted white to act as camouflage during missions on snow-covered terrain.
+Many 10th Mountain Division soldiers were recruited by the U.S. National Ski Patrol after the war.
+Skis like these were monumental in the success of missions against the Germans in the Italian mountains.
+This set is in excellent condition.
+The seriel numbers are likely below the footplate - but since they don't have metal edges (developed in the mid-1940s), we believe them to be one of the earlier pairs made for the US.
+The holes at the tips were designed to be able to "pull" them as a sled if necessary.